efahsl/vega-developer-workshop-for-tv-apps/README.md

 ## Prequisites

 Check out our [Prerequisites](workshop_steps/0_prerequisites.md) page to install the Vega Developer Tools and learn more about Model Context Protocol.
+In order to run any of the performance capabilities, you will need a Vega Fire TV Stick with [Developer Mode](https://developer.amazon.com/docs/vega/0.21/developer-mode.html) enabled.
 We also highly recommend reading about the Vega architecture and component APIs to have a better understanding of the SDK capabilities as you run through this workshop.

 ## Workshop Steps